cpbotha/cpbotha.github.io/content/posts/2020/whv-211-table-mountain-run-ish/index.md

-I sneaked in item 2, because reading is basically cheap but really powerful cybernetic upgrades for normal humans, and I found that it nicely completes this 30 minutes (or so) of quite time in the morning before I start with work.
+I sneaked in item 2, because reading is basically cheap but really powerful cybernetic upgrades for normal humans, and I found that it nicely completes this 30 minutes (or so) of quiet time in the morning before I start with work.

 So far, this small addition to my firmware has made quite a positive impact, although I have to admit that AoC (see further down) is temporarily interfering